dropps-io/lookso/LIPs/LIP-XX-PROFILE-POST.md

 ---
 lip: XX
-title: LIP Social Registry
+title: Social Registry Meta
-status: WIP
+status: Draft
 type: Meta
-author: Samuel Videau <samuel@dropps.io>
+author: Samuel Videau <samuel@dropps.io>, António Pedro (@AntonioPMCS)
 created: 2022-07-26
-updated: /
+updated: 2022-08-24
+requires: ERC725Y, LSP2
 ---

 ## Simple Summary

-This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) data key-value pairs that describe social post, following and like system.
+This standard describes a data model to store Social Media information such as posts, likes and follows.

 ## Abstract

-This standard, defines a set of data key-value pairs that are useful to describe a social media using posts, following, and likes.
+This standard defines a set of key-value pairs that are useful to create a Social Media Feed, combining [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) and an open distributed storage network such as [IPFS](https://ipfs.tech/) or [ARWEAVE](https://arweave.org).

 ## Motivation

-This standard aims to implement social media features for [ERC725](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md) smart contracts, as posts, following, and like system.
+Real interoperability requires social media itself to be separated from social media companies.
+This proposal aims to create a common interoperable standard in which messages generated on one social media app could be transported and read in any other application.

+Using a standardised data model to store social media makes content platform-independent and allows it to be read and stored easily.
+This content can be added to an [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md), giving it a Social Media Account character.

 ## Specification

+Every Universal Profile that participates in the Social Media standard SHOULD add the following ERC725Y data keys:

 ### ERC725Y Data Keys

 #### LSPXXSocialRegistry

-A string representing the name for the token collection.
+A JSON file that lists all the social media actions of a profile, including posts, likes and follows.

 ```json
   {